ablaom/mlj2/doc/adding_new_models.md

-**Hyperparameter checks.** The method `fit` should initially call `clean!` on `learner` and issue the returned warning if changes are made (the message is non-empty).
-See the template.
+**Hyperparameter checks.** The method `fit` should initially call `clean!` on `learner` and issue the returned warning if changes are made (i.e., the message is non-empty).
+See the template for an example. **This is the only time `fit` should alter hyperparameter values.** If the package is able to suggest better hyperparameters, as part of training, return these in the report field.

 The `verbosity` level (0 for silent) is for passing to the fit method of the external package.
 Package interfaces should generally avoid any